200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-TheVampiresKiss.md

 Choose to be: shy or outgoing; hedonistic or reserved; aggressive or retiring; self-sacrificing or self-centred.
 Choose one other mortal to be your friend or family.

 The vampire must feed on blood from the mortals.
 To feed, he takes a mortal's pulse at the neck or wrist.
-If he counts ten beats, that mortal dies – any less is disorienting but extremely pleasurable for the mortal.
+If he counts ten beats, that mortal dies â€“ any less is disorienting but extremely pleasurable for the mortal.

 Any mortal may volunteer themselves to be fed upon.